ocharles/blog/posts/2013-12-07-24-days-of-hackage-threepenny-gui.md

-`threepenny-gui` is thus a collection of common UI elements, a way of composing them into web pages, and the ability to watch these interface elements for interactions. `threepenny-gui` also uses web sockets to provide a tight feedbcak loop between the client and the server.
+`threepenny-gui` is thus a collection of common UI elements, a way of composing them into web pages, and the ability to watch these interface elements for interactions. `threepenny-gui` also uses web sockets to provide a tight feedback loop between the client and the server.
 Today, we'll explore the `threepenny-gui` library by building a to-do list.